Mikuel210/Starkit/JOURNAL.md

 **Time spent: 2h**

-## June 2: Switched to thicker rods and completed the leg deployment mechanism
+## June 2: Switching to thicker rods and completing the leg deployment mechanism

 I should have probably checked how much carbon fiber rods flex at different diameters before starting the CAD model.
 It's really bad at 3mm.
 I've changed most rods to 5mm which should work a lot better.